abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 }
 ```

-The source IP adress is in the AS number `3215` then the label `orangenetwork` is set.
-You can build filter for your own AS to allow or denied access.
+If the source IP address belongs to AS number `3215`, the label `orangenetwork` is applied.
+You can build filters for your own AS number to allow or deny access.